Comprehensive O11y using Prometheus, Zipkin & Grafana

 Why it matters

-I’m not talking about the business value the product offers, like “Oh, it’s a banking app, so people would want to use it for financial purposes, saving money, investments, or credit cards or applying loans”.
-But if that banking app performance sucks, like “slow process when users doing fund transfer, or unknown error when making payment at supermarket, unreliable performance to inquiry account balance”, and there are other banks offer more reliable app as alternatives, which one do you think people will use?
+True, but I’m talking more about on the “reliability” side, if that banking app performance sucks, like “slow process when users doing fund transfer, or unknown error when making payment at supermarket, unreliable performance to inquiry account balance”, and there are other banks offer more reliable app as alternatives, which one do you think people will use?
+This is a rhetorical question, and the answer is obvious!
+It is a hell of competition!

 notion image

-Second, tech evolves dramatically.
+Second, we all know tech evolves dramatically.
 As organizations embrace new tech concepts like distributed system, cloud, DevOps, bla bla bla, system architectures have dramatically increased in complexity and scale.
 Simple systems have fewer moving parts, making them easier to manage.
 Monitoring CPU, memory, databases and networking conditions is usually enough to understand these systems and apply the appropriate fix to a problem.

 notion image